forrestjacobs/forrestjacobs.com/content/posts/rust-to-go-and-back/index.md

 date = 2025-05-19 13:11:00
 +++

-<span class="caps">I wrote two</span> Discord bots relatively recently: [a bot called `systemctl-bot` that lets you start and stop systemd units](https://github.com/forrestjacobs/systemctl-bot), and [a bot called `pipe-bot` that posts piped messages](https://github.com/forrestjacobs/pipe-bot).
+I wrote two Discord bots relatively recently: [a bot called `systemctl-bot` that lets you start and stop systemd units](https://github.com/forrestjacobs/systemctl-bot), and [a bot called `pipe-bot` that posts piped messages](https://github.com/forrestjacobs/pipe-bot).
 I attempted to write both in Rust, and while one was a delight to write, the other I ended up rewriting in Go in a fit of frustration.
 Here are a few reasons why:

 ### Starting off too complex